 You can bar incoming and/or outgoing calls to and from the EXPLORER 500.
+Do as follows:

 1. Select Settings > Phone/Fax > Call barring from the left navigation pane.

 - 2. Click OK next to Read current settings, to make sure the window is updated. - 3.
 For each call type, select which calls should be barred.